SRT31/high-speed-camera/README.md

 To achieve high frame rates (around 660 fps), we reduced the vertical resolution to only 64 rows using the `-h 64` flag.
 This significantly increases the frame rate, as the Raspberry Pi Camera Module v2 uses a **rolling shutter**, which reads out the image **row by row**, rather than capturing the whole frame at once.
 Reducing the number of **rows** directly reduces the readout time, enabling higher capture speeds.
 In contrast, reducing the **width** (number of columns per row) has much less effect on performance.
 As a result, rotating the camera 90 degrees and reducing the height is a common technique to capture fast vertical motion like falling water.

-While this configuration improves timing, it limits the visible portion of the scene to a narrow horizontal (or vertical, if rotated) band — similar to looking through a thin slit.
+While this configuration improves timing, it limits the visible portion of the scene to a narrow horizontal (or vertical, if rotated) band' similar to looking through a thin slit.
 This trade-off requires careful physical alignment to ensure that the subject is within the visible area.

 #### Sample Captures